 Now it is time to connect and recognize your headphone:

-bluetoothctl is the tool we use here from terminal:
+bluetoothctl is the tool we use here from the terminal:

 bluetoothctl power on agent on default-agent scan on pair XX:XX:XX:XX:XX:XX < your headphones "ID" trust XX:XX:XX:XX:XX:XX connect XX:XX:XX:XX:XX:XX scan off exit

-Check if your headphone is listen under sound devices and is connected via A2DP profile:
+Check if your headphone is listed under sound devices and is connected via A2DP profile:

 If you’re menu only displays Headset Head Unit (HSP/HFP) then this means it also covers the additional microphone

 As far as I can see it will take the last state for each new automatic connection.